 - Bring a transitional item or a comfort soft item:

 Having something they love and are familiar with can make the transition a little less daunting.

 Saying goodbye is a step into creating routine, habits and reduce anxiety.
 Once departed, do not sneak back in.
 You do not want your child to have a reason to cry longer and harder next time.
 Make sure you do not hide near the window in the driveway as this is distressing for the child.

 If you are positive, then most likely your little one will be too and this will make the transition and first day smoother.

-Leave it with us! you will see photos and messages posted on the program.
-If you wish to call you are welcome we recomend aproximatly 12:30pm so that we can let you know a little about your child's day.
+Leave it with us!
+You will see photos and messages posted on the program.
+If you wish to call you are welcome we recommend approximately 12:30pm so that we can let you know a little about your child's day.